Evolve-Marketing-Team/imgcompress/README.md

 - After installatin is complete, you'll most likely receive a message about vulnerabilities that you can disregard.

 ## Step 3: Run your batch optimization
 After the install and setup is complete, you can now run your batch optimization.
-Optimization works by looking for images in the `originals` folder for images and outputs the optimized images in the `optimized` folder.
+Optimization works by looking for images in the `originals` folder and outputs the optimized images in the `optimized` folder.

 Note that if you create sub folders, the optimized images will retain the folder structure.
 For example, if you create a folder in originals called *website-content*, the folder will be created in the `optimized` folder along with the images for better organization.